Honda Odyssey years to avoid — most common problems

 Most common Honda Odyssey problems

-It’s inevitable for any car to avoid struggling with a few problems over the production span, and Honda Odyssey is no different.
+It’s inevitable for any car to avoid struggling with a few problems over the production span, and the Honda Odyssey is no different.
 It has been one of the most reliable cars in the category for years, but it still has a fair share of problematic model years that are best to avoid.

-Transmission problems
+1. Transmission problems

 One of the main issues you’d want to avoid when thinking about buying a used Honda Odyssey is the repetitive transmission fault.
 It’s been present for numerous generations, starting from the 1999 model year.
-The problem also got extended to 2001, 2003, and 2007 production years.
+The problem also extended to the 2001, 2003, and 2007 production years.

 It mostly became visible when the car reached the mark of around 100,000 miles, and Honda issued a major recall in 2004 to deal with this issue.
 Sadly, not all of them were sorted out, and bad torque converter symptoms were among the most frequent.
 If the torque converter goes out, you not only risk your driving safety but the transmission as a whole as well.